1889–90 Small Heath F.C. season: Background

 In the 1888–89 season, which coincided with the Small Heath club's first year as a limited company, it made enough profit to pay shareholders a dividend of 5 per cent.
 The team played in the Combination, a league established to provide regular competitive football for those clubs not invited to join the newly formed Football League.
-The Combination was not well organised, and not all teams completed their required 16 fixtures; Small Heath achieved 11 likely Combination fixtures, with other fixtures being "broken" by the opposition not turning up.
+The Combination was not well organised, and not all teams completed their required 16 fixtures; Small Heath achieved 11 likely Combination matches.
+After Leek pulled out of their visit to Small Heath in January 1889, the Birmingham Daily Mail opined that it was "becoming the exception rather than the rule to keep a Combination fixture", and its management needed to consider its future.
 A proposal that the Football League be expanded to 24 teams was rejected, so a new league, to be known as the Football Alliance, was formed to cater for those excluded.
 Small Heath was one of the 12 clubs accepted.

 Small Heath retained most of the previous season's regular players, despite talk of "two or three desertions that will be serious to their prospects if rumour should turn out to be correct".
 Reports linking full-back Fred Speller with Warwick County left the Birmingham Daily Post "wondering at footballers' ingratitude."
 One major departure was goalscoring winger Ted Hill, who was unwilling to commit to regular competitive football.
-New arrivals included Fred Heath, "a fast runner and a good dribbler [who] centres while running at full speed", who was viewed as the replacement for Ted Hill, fellow forward Billy Pratt, full-back Walter Gittins and backup goalkeeper Francis Banks.
+New arrivals included Fred Heath, "a fast runner and a good dribbler [who] centres while running at full speed" who was seen as Hill's replacement, fellow forward Billy Pratt, full-back Walter Gittins and backup goalkeeper Francis Banks.

 Devey was appointed captain, though the Post suggested his tendency to argue with teammates made him a less than ideal candidate for the role.
-The team played in black shirts with an amber collar, white knickerbockers and black stockings, which had been adopted as colours for the first time in January 1889.
+The team played in black shirts with an amber collar, white knickerbockers and black stockings, colours first adopted in January 1889.